 If you’re new to the whole web scraping game, it can be a pain to find the perfect one which fulfills your requirements.
 Cloud?
 Browser?
 API?
 Technical jargon like this can send your head spinning.

-In this article, we’ll resolve your confusion regarding different kinds of scrapers, and also recommend the top 8 that can fit your use case!
+In this article, we’ll resolve your confusion regarding different kinds of website data scrapers, and also recommend the top 8 that can fit your use case!

 There’s no one-size-fits-all web scraper.
 What might work for one user might not work for you and vice versa.
 They fall into three categories, browser-based or cloud-based, and hybrid.